top of page

 Julien Bruneau, artist and researcher.

-for its phase 1 [2023-2024], with Mathieu Bouvier, Alice Godfroy, Jérémy Damian and Loïc Touzé
+The project is also supported by the Centre national de la danse, for its first phase [2023–2024], with Mathieu Bouvier, Alice Godfroy, Jérémy Damian and Loïc Touzé.

 Introduction